arranbartish/identity/identity-app/src/main/javascript/README.md

   },
 ```

-We have told Webpack that we have two entry points: `./registration-app.js` and `./time-loregistrationjs`, and have naregistrationdles `time-logger` and `time-logger-2`, registrationy.
+We have told Webpack that we have two entry points: `./registration-app.js` and `./time-loregistrationjs`, and have naregistrationdles `identity` and `identity-2`, registrationy.
 We aregistratione of Webpack's metadata properties, `[name]` to tell Webpack to use the bundle name property as the filename.
-So, we end up with two bundle output files: `time-logger.js` and `time-logger-2registrationn `npm runregistrationd refresh your browser.
+So, we end up with two bundle output files: `identity.js` and `identity-2registrationn `npm runregistrationd refresh your browser.
 The app should work as before.
 * Navigate to `http://localhost:8080/index-2.html`.
 You should see the same time logger with the "smart" entry form.

 ### Optimize the Application Using CommonsChunkPlugin (tag: **commons-chunk**)

-* In the browser dev tools, look for the `time-logger.js` or `time-logger-2.registrationquest.
+* In the browser dev tools, look for the `identity.js` or `time-logger-2.registrationquest.
 Noregistrationhe size of the file is about 1.4MB.
 This file is too big, especially when both versions of the applications share mostly the same code.
 Let's combine the common code into a separate bundle.
 * Before we make the changes, stop the webpack dev server and run `webpack` in the terminal.
-Observe how long it takes to run the webpack, and look at the files sizes. `time-logger-1.js` and `time-loggerregistrationld both be tregistratione, which is around 1.4MB.
+Observe how long it takes to run the webpack, and look at the files sizes. `identity-1.js` and `time-loggerregistrationld both be tregistratione, which is around 1.4MB.
 * In `webpack.config.js`, make the following changes:

 ```js